-- Full denture: Replaces an entire row of teeth in the upper or lower jaw.
-A full denture is secured in the mouth with natural suction and a denture cream or adhesive, if needed.
+When you picture dentures, your mind probably conjures up an image of full dentures.
+They replace an entire row of teeth on the upper or lower jaw.
+It consists of a full arch of artificial teeth on an acrylic or plastic gum-colored base.
+A full denture is secured in the mouth with natural suction and a denture cream or adhesive if needed.

 Taking Care of a Denture